-Experian, TransUnion, and Equifax, the three major credit agencies, each have a proprietary formula for building a credit score.
-The original FICO was developed by Fair Isaac and Company.
+Each of the three credit reporting agencies has its own formula for building your credit score.
+The original FICO score was developed by Fair Isaac and Company.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, all of the agencies use the following to determine your credit score:
+While the formulas vary, all of the agencies use the following to calculate your score:

 - Credit History - How many years have you had credit?

-- Balances on your Credit Cards - How many accounts do you carry?
+- Credit Card Balances - How many accounts?
 How much do you owe on your accounts?

-- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?
+- Credit Inquiries - How many times have you had your credit checked for a loan?

-Before you can improve your score, you have to get your score and be sure that the reports from each agency are correct.
-Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three reporting agencies.
-Also available are information and tools that help you understand how to improve your credit score.
+To raise your credit score, you've got to get the credit reports that are used to build it.
+Of course, you need the score as well.
+Fair Isaac, the company that invented the original FICO score, offers FICO scores on myFICO.com.
+It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three agencies.
+Also available are information and online tools that can help you improve your FICO score.

-You can get a federally-mandated free credit report once per year from all three credit reporting agencies when you visit AnnualCreditReport.com.
+You can get a federally-mandated free credit report every year from all three agencies when you visit AnnualCreditReport.com.
 You won't get a free credit score from AnnualCreditReport.com, but getting one is fast and very inexpensive.

-Armed with this info, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.